 Although feeling lonely and isolated is common among new dads (and men in general) many men find it hard to talk about it, with their partners or anyone else.
-Here at The Dadsnet, our members found the right space to speak at length about loneliness, and being a father.
+Here at The Dadsnet, our members found the right space to speak at length about being a father, and the loneliness that can come with it.

 “It’s really lonely trying to figure out fatherhood when you don’t like the old model but don’t feel you can ask anybody,” says Charles Schaeffer Ph.D., a psychologist in New York City.
 “Many dads want to be nurturing and caring but didn’t have models for that, unless they were fortunate enough to grow up in nontraditional households.”